Entanglement and factorization in axion-de Sitter universes: Entropy from wormhole state preparation

 \section{Entropy from wormhole state preparation}

-In this section, we quantify the amount of entanglement between the dS universes coupled through the Euclidean wormhole in the presence of a worldline observer.
-We briefly motivate our arguments based on the hypothesis in the background-independent approach to algebras of observables \cite{Witten:2023xze}.
-Having established the notion of entropy, we work on a specific framework, the dS/CFT correspondence \cite{Strominger:2001pn}, to explicitly evaluate the gravitational entropy where the entangling region corresponds to $\mathcal{I}^+$ of a single one of the universes.
-For generality, we evaluate Renyi entropies in this framework.
-We then provide an interpretation from the field theoretical dual where the gravitational entropy corresponds to the entanglement entropy of a reduced density matrix where one of the universes is traced out with the dS/CFT framework.
+In this section, we quantify the amount of entanglement between the dS universes that are connected through the Euclidean wormhole assuming the dS/CFT correspondence \cite{Strominger:2001pn}. {{Note that we are only concerned about the configuration in Fig.~\ref{fig:Setup} (a).}} {{We begin with Sec.~\ref{ssec:Hilbert space dual} discussing about the structure of the Hilbert space for the putative boundary theory dual based on the asymptotic dS isometries. }}Later in Sec.~\ref{ssec:holo renyi}, we evaluate the RT formula where the entangling region corresponds to $\mathcal{I}^+$ of a single one of the universes, and we comment about the holographic interpretation of the results.